 Dr. Wasserbauer says some misconceptions regarding asthma and COVID-19 include:

 - Early reports of systemic corticosteroids being associated with death from COVID-19 are being extrapolated to include ALL steroids as being dangerous.
 However, inhaled corticosteroids are safe and necessary for patients with asthma to continue to use in order to prevent exacerbation.

 - Online discussion of nebulizers is causing confusion for some, as this is misconstrued to indicate that someone can catch COVID-19 from using a nebulizer.
-If patients require treatment with nebulized medications, such as albuterol or atrovent due to asthma, they should start treatment early and repeat until better.
-COVID-19 does not "live" inside nebulizers.
-However, if a person with asthma who is receiving nebulized treatment has COVID-19, they could spread to others in close proximity due to the respiratory droplets created through the nebulizer.
+If patients require treatment with nebulized medications, such as albuterol or atrovent due to asthma, they should start treatment early and repeat until better according to the individual treatment plan they have discussed with their doctor.
+However, if a person with asthma who is receiving nebulized treatment has COVID-19, they could spread to others nearby due to the respiratory droplets created through the nebulizer.

-“The bottom line for people with asthma during this pandemic is to keep doing what you have been doing all along — continue taking your controller medication and inform your healthcare provider of any symptoms that you may develop," Dr. Wasserbauer says.
-"And of course, remember to practice social distancing, wear a mask and wash your hands."
+“The bottom line for people with asthma during this pandemic is to keep taking your controller medication and inform your doctor of any increased symptoms or concerns that you may develop," Dr. Wasserbauer says.
+"And of course, remember to be sensible with social distancing, masking up and keep washing your hands."